 Bienvenue! - Welcome to the French Program!

 In addition to beginning and intermediate courses which fulfill the Language and Culture core requirement, the French Program offers a major and a minor in French, as well as several possibilities for co-majors.
-Please see the French Major and Minor page for details.

 We strongly encourage students to participate in one of the many international opportunities available to them.